This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Abuse of dominant position

-- such abuse must have the effect of preventing or lessening competition substantially in a market.
+• this practice has the effect of preventing or lessening competition substantially in a market.

 The Act includes a non-exhaustive list of acts that could constitute anti-competitive acts that may result in an abuse of a dominant position.
 These include: a vertically integrated supplier charging more advantageous prices to its own retailing divisions; selling at prices lower than the acquisition cost; inducing a supplier to refrain from selling to competitors; acquisition in advance of scarce resources.
 What characterises an anti-competitive act is that it is adopted with a predatory or exclusionary intent.